 One would also be remiss not to give a shoutout to the stimulating score served up by composer Bruno Coulais (Coraline, Song of the Sea), band Kíla (The Secret of Kells), and singer AURORA (Frozen II), which contributes considerably to cultivating the Celtic setting of the story and following the overall feeling of the film from the first frame to the last.
 Simply put, this majestic music is as necessary to materializing the mood of the movie as Moore and Stewart’s audacious animation.

 In a genre crowded with crowd-pleasing and comical pictures from Pixar, DreamWorks, and Illumination Entertainment, Cartoon Saloon’s Wolfwalkers offers families a more mature odyssey that nevertheless sustains its status as engaging and entrancing all-ages entertainment.
 With a profound plot, commoving characters, and visually arresting animation, Wolfwalkers ultimately unfurls a noteworthy and nourishing narrative that is sure to amaze and affect audiences around the world when it debuts on Apple TV+ this October.

-Wolfwalkers will be screened on the BFI Player as part of the BFI London Film Festival on October 10, 2020: click here to book your ticket.
+Wolfwalkers was screened on the BFI Player as part of the BFI London Film Festival on October 10, 2020.
+The film landed globally on Apple TV+ on December 11.